samkikibaker/samkikibaker/_posts/2019-09-07-Transmission.md

 The p-value of 0.1029 indicates that we do not reject the null hypothesis that the variance of the residuals is constant.
 So our assumption of constant variance in the residuals is met.

 The second plot is the normal Q-Q plot.
-Since the points lie roughly on the diagonal line we can be confident the residuals are indeed normally disributed.
+Since the points lie roughly on the diagonal line we can be confident the residuals are indeed normally distributed.

 The third plot shows the fitted values vs the square root of the standardised residuals.
 This plot is more concerning as the strong upwards trend is evidence of heteroskedasticity; larger fitted values have larger residuals.
 However since we have already performed a Breusch-Pagan test for heteroskedasticity (and failed to detect it), we will move on.

 Finally in the residuals vs leverage plot the points are spaced fairly evenly above and below the line at zero.
 This indicates that points with high leverage (i.e. far from the mean of the fitted values) do not have larger or smaller standardised residuals.
-This is more evidence of homoskedasticity.
+This is more evidence of homoskedasticity (constant variance in the residuals).

 Moreover there are no points outside of Cook's distance indicating that there are no influential points.
-That is there are no outlying points which are dramatically affecting the fit.
+That is, there are no outlying points which are dramatically affecting the fit.

-Overall we can confident the model meet the assumptions regarding the residuals and that there are no outlying points that need to be addressed.
+Overall we can confident that the model meets the assumptions regarding the residuals and that there are no outlying points that need to be addressed.
 Thus we may continue on to model interpretation.

 Model Interpretation
 ====================